-A B C D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions B. Pre Foreclosure Initiation Notifications Notification sent to the customer supporting right to foreclose along with: Applicable information upon customers request, Account statement information, Ownership statement, and Loss Mitigation statement.
+A C D ndinkrija: 1200. i na G Metric B. Pre Foreclosure Initiation Notifications Measurements Notification sent to the customer supporting right to foreclose along with: Applicable information upon customers request, Account statement information, Ownership statement, and Loss Mitigation statement.
 Notifications required before 14 days prior to referral to foreclosure.
-N/A 5% Population Definition: Loans with a Foreclosure referral date in the review period.
+Loan Level Tolerance for Error 1 N/A Threshold Error Rate 2 5% Test Loan Population and Error Definition Population Definition: Loans with a Foreclosure referral date in the review period.
 Error Definition: # of Loans that were referred to foreclosure with an error in any one of the foreclosure initiation test questions.
+Test Questions 1.
 Were all the required notifications statements mailed no later than 14 days prior to first Legal Date (i) Account Statement; (ii) Ownership Statement; and (iii) Loss Mitigation Statement?
-Did the Ownership Statement accurately reflect that the servicer or investor has the right to foreclose?
-Was the Loss Mitigation Statement complete and did it accurately state that a) The borrower was ineligible (if applicable); or b) The borrower was solicited, was the subject of right party contact routines, and that any timely application submitted by the borrower was evaluated? - - -
+2. Did the Ownership Statement accurately reflect that the servicer or investor has the right to foreclose?
+3. Was the Loss Mitigation Statement complete and did it accurately state that a) The borrower was ineligible (if applicable); or b) The borrower was solicited, was the subject of right party contact routines, and that any timely application submitted by the borrower was evaluated?

-A B С D F Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions 4.
-Accuracy and Timeliness of Pay ment Application and Appropriateness of Fees A. Fees adhere to guidance (Preservation fees, Valuation fees and Attorney's fees) B. Adherence to customer payment processing Services rendered, consistent with loan instrument, within applicable requirements.
-Payments posted timely (within 2 business days of receipt) and accurately.
-Amounts over stated by the greater of \$50 or 3% of the Total Default Related Fees Collected Amounts understated by the greater \$50.00 or 3% of the scheduled payment 5% Population Definition: Defaulted loans (60 +) with borrower payable default related fees collected.
+A C D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions 4.
+Accuracy and Timeliness of Pay ment Application and Appropriateness of Fees A. Fees adhere to guidance (Preservation fees, Valuation fees and Attorney's fees) B. Adherence to customer payment processing Payments posted timely (within 2 business days of receipt) and accurately.
+Amounts over stated by the greater of \$50 or 3% of the Total Default Related Fees Collected Amounts understated by the greater 5% Population Definition: Defaulted loans (60 +) with borrower payable default related fees collected.
 Error Definition: # of loans where the sum of default related fee errors exceeds the threshold.
 Default related fees are defined as any fee collected for a default-related service after the agreement date.
 Population Definition: All subject payments posted within review period.
-Error Definition: # of loans with an error in any one of the payment application test questions.
 For fees collected in the test period: 1.
 Was the frequency of the fees collected (in excess of what is consistent with state guidelines or fee provisions in servicing standards?
 2. Was amount of the fee collected higher than the amount allowable under the Servicer's Fee schedule and for which there was not a valid exception?
 1. Were payments posted to the right account number?
-2. Were payments posted in the right amount?
+2. Were payments posted in the right \$50.00 or 3% of the scheduled payment Error Definition: # of loans with an error in any one of the payment application test questions. amount?
 3. Were properly identified conforming payments posted within 2 business days of receipt and credited as of the date of receipt?
 4. Did servicer accept payments within \$50.00 of the scheduled payment, including principal and interest and where applicable taxes and insurance as required by the servicing standards?
-5. Were payments posted to the date that the funds cover a full payment?
-6. Were payments posted to principal interest and escrow before fees and
+5. Were partial payments credited to the borrower's account as of the date that the funds cover a full payment?
+6. Were payments posted to principal interest and escrow before fees and expenses?